hynsam/hynsam.github.io/content/authors/admin/_index.md

       Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping you manage complexity in your code.
 This is an intermediate level course, providing an introduction to OOP, using the S3 and R6 systems.
 S3 is a great day-to-day R programming tool that simplifies some of the functions that you write.
 R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.
 ---

-## I live in San Francisco, designing large language models at OpenAI.
+## I live in Boston, designing machine learning solutions to expedite advancement in medicine.

-I am a research scientist at Open AI where I am currently working on training ChatGPT v100.
+I am a master student in biomedical informatics at Harvard University.
+I am working on Artificial Intelligence for biology with Prof. Debora Marks.
+I received my BS in computer science and statistics from Northwestern University, where I was advised by Prof. Liu Han and Prof. Bradly Stadie.

 My research interests include:

-- Artificial Intelligence
+- Computational Biology
-- Computational Linguistics
+- AI4Science
-- Information Retrieval
+- Generative Models

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Maecenas molestie lacus nec finibus bibendum.
-Nullam turpis nibh, viverra quis libero at, pharetra laoreet magna.
+- Geometric Deep Learning